-Where works are commissioned or created in the course of employment, the commissioner or the employer is usually the first copyright owner.
+Where works are commissioned or created in the course of employment, the contractor or the employer is usually the first copyright owner, even though the party commissioning the work has paid for it.
 However, this will depend upon the terms of the contract, and whether the work falls within the scope of the commission or the work is created during the course of employment; both of which will need to be assessed carefully.
+In the case of a contractor commissioned to create a copyright work, it is essential to ensure that copyright is assigned to the commissioning party otherwise this could seriously limit their future ability to use or make modifications to the work.

 What types of works are protected by copyright?